andreasthoelke/dotfiles/.vim/notes/nav-containers.md

   1. **listed**: in the bufferlist (~in memory)
   2. **displayed**: in some window (or be hidden but still listed)
   3. *active*: displayed in the current window

+## Insert mode

+  `c-r <reg>` to paste while in insert mode

+  `c-x c-f` to start filename browse mode!
+  `c-x c-n` for completion. what the difference to just `c-n`? use `c-w` to delete a word at the prompt use the `*` to get fuzzy suggestions NOTE/TODO: this isn't *on the fly* fuzzy/ while you type - but completion plugins have this.

+  use `gi` to resume insert mode where last exited

 ## Completion